jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

 It will take 10 or so minutes for the public DNS record to get created, but after that anyone on the internet (not just within my tailnet!) would be able to access the resource I've shared.

-I can use `tailscale serve status` to confirm that both Cockpit and netdata are served internally on port `443`, and just netdata is published externally on port `8443`:
+I can use `tailscale serve status` to confirm that both Cockpit and netdata are served internally on port `443`, but only netdata is published externally on port `8443`:
 ```shell
 sudo tailscale serve status # [tl! .cmd]
 # [tl! .nocopy:9]